Jungle Pocket: 2001: three-year-old season

 In January 2001 Jungle Pocket was voted Japanese Champion 3-Year-Old Colt and Japanese Horse of the Year in the JRA Awards for 2001.

 2002: four-year-old season

 Jungle Pocket remained in training as a four-year-old in 2002 but failed to win in four races.
 He made his first appearance in the Hanshin Daishoten in March and finished second to Narita Top Road.
 In the following month he produced his best performance of the year when he finished a neck second to Manhattan Cafe in the spring version of the Tenno Sho over 3200 metres with Narita Top Road in third place.

 Before his last two races the colt entered the ownership of Kazuko Yoshida.
 In the autumn he finished fifth to Falbrav in the Japan Cup (run that year over 2200 metres at Nakayama) and ended his career by finishing seventh of fourteen behind Symboli Kris S in the Arima Kinen on 22 December.

+Racing form

+Jungle Pocket won five races out of 13 starts.
+This data is available on JBIS and netkeiba.